huggingface/transformers/docs/source/model_doc/marian.rst

 Old Style Multi-Lingual Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These are the old style multi-lingual models, and the members of each language group:
+These are the old style multi-lingual models ported from the OPUS-MT-Train repo: and the members of each language
+group:

 .. code-block:: python

     ['Helsinki-NLP/opus-mt-NORTH_EU-NORTH_EU',
      'Helsinki-NLP/opus-mt-ROMANCE-en',
      'Helsinki-NLP/opus-mt-SCANDINAVIA-SCANDINAVIA',